-Our PHP meets Monday through Friday from 8:30a.m. until 2:00p.m.
-Participants attend four to six groups daily depending on their particular issues and which skills-based groups are appropriate for them.
+Our PHP meets five days per week Monday through Saturday from 9:00 a.m. until 2:30 p.m.
+Participants attend four to six groups daily, depending on their particular issues and which skills-based groups are appropriate for them.

 What Happens After PHP Treatment?

 - Our team will work to develop comprehensive discharge and/or continuing care plans.
-These will ensure each adult leaves IOP with access to crucial recovery resources and professional referrals.
+These will ensure each adult leaves PHP with access to crucial recovery resources and professional referrals.